LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/this-is-the-time.md

 what my feet adore;

-I feel Pandora´s
+I feel Pandora's

-sense of hope,
+sense of true hope,

-and I know better,
+and now I know better,

-I now know more,
+now know more;

-in uncertainty
+uncertainty is bitter,

-I can move on.
+but I can move on.

 &nbsp;